 Written by Allie Delos Santos

 Partnering with an offshoring provider in the Philippines means employing a remote team.
-But not being in the same location as the in-house department makes offshore workers feel less engaged and disconnected from your organization.
+But not being in the same location as the in-house department makes remote offshore teams in the Philippines feel less engaged and disconnected from your organization.
 These feelings of isolation become a major problem once they start affecting performance, productivity, and your company’s bottom line.

 So how do you guarantee the success of your remote staff?
 Keep them engaged no matter where they are.